-The proposals may span a wide range of topics, including cost and price controls (which may include a freeze on the prices of prescription drugs), incentives for competition in the provision of health care services, promotion of prepaid health care plans and additional tax incentives and penalties aimed at the health care sector.
-The government could also reduce funding for health care related research.
+Companies in the health care sector may be impacted by the adoption of new regulations, changes in current laws regarding access to health insurance, the overall risks and costs of compliance with new and existing regulations, and changes in government policy.
+Proposed regulations may span a wide range of topics, including cost and price controls (which may include a freeze on the prices of prescription drugs), incentives for competition in the provision of health care services, promotion of prepaid health care plans and additional tax incentives and penalties aimed at the health care sector.
+Changes in health care policy could also reduce government funding for health care related research.
+The potential long-term effects of new regulations and evolving government policy pertaining to the health care industry is uncertain and cannot be predicted.

 Drug and medical products companies also face the risk of increasing competition from new products or services, generic drug sales, product obsolescence, increased government regulation, termination of patent protection for drug or medical supply products and the risk that a product will never come to market.
+In particular, these companies are heavily dependent on obtaining and defending patents, which may be time consuming and costly, and the expiration of patents may also adversely affect the profitability of these companies.
 The research and development costs of bringing a new drug or medical product to market are substantial.
 This process involves lengthy government review with no guarantee of approval.
 These companies may have losses and may not offer proposed products for several years, if at all.
 The failure to gain approval for a new drug or product can have a substantial negative effect on a company and its stock.
-The goods and services of health care issuers are also subject to risks of malpractice claims, product liability claims or other litigation.
+The goods and services of drug and medical products companies, as well as health care issuers generally, are also subject to risks of malpractice claims, product liability claims or other litigation.